 - Educational Gardens – The Clarice Wilson Garden Club Butterfly Garden and History Garden are among the many areas of our grounds that school children visit.
 Materials for teachers and students have been developed by our garden club members to fit educational requirements and to encourage the appreciation and understanding of our natural world.

-- Garden Tour On April 13 and 14, 2018, we will hold a tour of private home gardens in the Greenville Area.
+- Garden Tour On May 11 and 12, 2018, we will hold a tour of private home gardens in the Greenville area.
 This annual event allows the public to see how immensely popular gardening is in our community and to enjoy several local area gardens.

 - Arbor Day – This annual celebration takes place on the grounds of the Kilgore-Lewis House and is held in partnership with the public schools, City of Greenville, TreesGreenville, and sponsoring industries.

 - Birds!
 Encourage clubs and individual members to buy organic, shade-grown coffee and take part in the Great Backyard Bird Count.